FriendsOfCake/crud/docs/03-configuration.md

 ?>
 ```

-In the above example, if the `delete` action is called on __any__ controller, cake will raise it's normal missing action error as if nothing has happened
+In the above example, if the `delete` action is called on __any__ controller (that doesn't implement it on their own), cake will raise it's normal `MissingActionException` error

 You can enable and disable Crud actions on the fly